-Decorating a tree with edible ornaments is a great way to share the holiday spirit with the birds, and there is a wide range of different foods you can offer on a bird Christmas tree that will be welcomed by winter birds.
-The more you decorate a tree to feed the birds, the more species you will attract and the more birds you'll be able to enjoy during the winter.
+Decorating a tree with edible ornaments is a great way to share the holiday spirit with the birds, and there is a wide range of foods you can offer on a bird Christmas tree that will be welcomed by winter birds.
+The more you decorate a tree to feed the birds, the more species you will attract, and the more birds you'll be able to enjoy all throughout the holiday season.

 Choosing a Tree

 Birds are not picky and the tree you decorate as a Christmas feeder does not need to have a perfect shape.
 Ideally, the tree will have plenty of horizontal branches widely spaced enough that seed ornaments and other decorative foods can hang freely and give many birds room to feed.
 An evergreen tree will offer additional shelter and keep edible ornaments more protected from snow, but it may have less space for birds to perch while feeding or to access feeders.

 If you are decorating a tree so you can enjoy the birds that visit, choose a tree or shrub that is easily visible from a comfortable window.
 It is best if there are feeders in or near the tree already, which will help birds find it more quickly to enjoy their holiday treats.
 Choosing a tree where birds regularly perch or roost is another good option to be sure they notice the delicious decorations.
 If you don't have a suitable tree available, consider a large upright branch, potted evergreen tree, or even a thrift store artificial tree instead.

 There are many types of foods that can be hung on a Christmas tree to feed the birds.
 The most popular options include:

 - Pinecone feeders or donut "wreaths" covered with peanut butter and birdseed

 - Small suet balls or suet cakes in holiday shapes, or small mesh bags of suet